The Housing and Residence Life Office employs approximately 83 Resident Advisors,

-Resident Advisor Applications for the Spring 2020 semester are now live!
+Resident Advisor Applications for the current Spring 2020 semester are still ongoing!

 - You will need to fill out both the Resident Advisor

-Application Google Formand the Murray State Jobs HR Application to be considered for the Fall 2019 Resident Advisor position.
+Application Google Formand the Murray State Jobs HR Application to be considered for the Resident Advisor position.

 - You must attach a resume to the Murray State Jobs HR Application or email it to email@example.com